Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL Week 2, CFB Week 3

 How to Activate Sleeper bonus code For new users: make a deposit of at least $10 into your Sleeper wallet.
 This deposit will be matched 100% up to a maximum of $100, providing you with bonus credits equal to your deposit amount.
 Note that the bonus funds must be used to enter contests before they can be withdrawn.

-Smothers, a redshirt sophomore, is in his second season with the Wolfpack.
-In last week's 35-31 win over Virginia, he carried 17 times for 140 yards and two touchdowns.
-He has 39 carries for 216 yards and three touchdowns in two games this season.
-Combine picks for a parlay on Sleeper Fantasy for a potential payout of 8.79x:
+Smothers, a redshirt sophomore, is coming off a huge game in last week's 35-31 win over Virginia.
+In that game, he carried 17 times for 140 yards and two touchdowns.
+In two games on the year, he has rushed 39 times for 216 yards and three scores.
+Combine picks for a parlay on Sleeper Fantasy for a potential payout of 6.69x:

 Now that you've seen some of the best prop picks at Sleeper, you can also get NFL picks for every game from the proven model that went 31-15 on top-rated picks in 2024.
 Check them out and then take advantage of the latest Sleeper Fantasy promo code -- CBSSPORTS.